 Why This Blog

 What started out as a blog to chronicle our homeschooling life journey sharing, primarily, with family and close friends, is evolving into something more than I could have possibly envisaged back in 2012 when I started this blog.
-In the 5 years since I started so much has happened that has made me realise that the title of my blog, ‘Education is a Lifestyle‘ is all-encompassing and aptly fits all aspects of our life as well as the life changes we have been experiencing over the years, and continue to experience day by day.
+In the 6 years since I began to blog so much has happened that has made me realise that the title of my blog, ‘Education is a Lifestyle‘ is all-encompassing and aptly fits all aspects of our life as well as the life changes we have been experiencing over the years, and continue to experience day by day.
 So, as much as I will endeavour to continue to share about our home-schooling journey, this is no longer going to be the focal point of this website.

 Education Is A Lifestyle

 In trying to find a quote that fit in with the title of my blog, I found one by John Dewey, an American philosopher and educator, that I feel really drives home to me what education isn’t and what it really is – “Education is not preparation for life; education is life itself.”
 This is really how our family views education.
 Learning, educating and being educated is not a system of learning.
-Schooling, going to school to learn has become a system which inevitably, unfortunately, kills the love for learning for most children.
-The system of schooling today is, predominantly, all about meeting targets, teaching to tests, ticking boxes, etc, and does not allow for child-led creative and imaginative learning, unfortunately.
+Schooling, going to school to learn has become a system which inevitably, unfortunately, kills the love for learning for some children.
+The system of schooling today is, predominantly, all about meeting targets, teaching to tests, ticking boxes, etc, and does not always allow for child-led creative and imaginative learning, unfortunately.

 Having brought up our kids to love learning, and as we continue to foster a love for learning in our home, we are hopeful that our children, whether home-educated or at school, would never stop learning.
 As they grow and mature in life, our hope is that above all else our children would grow up to be happy people always broadening their horizons of personal accomplishments, and ever aspiring to foster in themselves a love for learning at all times.

 With warm wishes,